-Appendices 1: Complaint Form
+Appendix 1: Complaint Form - PRIVATE AND CONFIDENTIAL

-Please complete and return to either the Headteacher/CEO/Chair of Directors or Clerk, as appropriate, who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Headteacher, via the school office who will acknowledge receipt and explain what action will be taken.

 Your name:

-Pupil's name e (if relevant):
+Pupil's name (if relevant):

-Your relation nship to the pupil (if relevant):
+Your relationship to the pupil (if relevant):

 Address:

-Postcode:

-Daytime number: telephone

-Evening number: telephone
+Postcode: Day time telephone number: Evening telephone number: Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.

-What actions do you feel might resolve the problem at this stage?
+Please give details of your complaint, anybody at the school about it. including whether you have spoken to anybody at the beneer about it.
+What actions do you feel might resolve t he problem at this st age?

+Name of School

+Name of Complainant

+Date

+Time

+Location

-Are you attaching any paperwork?
+Are you attaching any pape erwork?
 If so, please give details.

-Signature

-Date:
+Signature: Date:

 Official use

-Date acknowledgement sent:
+Date acknowledgement ser nt:

 By who:

-By wild:

 Complaint referred to:

+Action taken:

 Date:

-Appendices 2 - Stage 2 Agenda
+Appendix 2 - Stage 3 Agenda